 The fourth step in the Design Thinking process is all about experimentation and turning ideas into tangible products.
 A prototype is basically a scaled-down version of the product which incorporates the potential solutions identified in the previous stages.
 This step is key in putting each solution to the test and highlighting any constraints and flaws.
 Throughout the prototype stage, the proposed solutions may be accepted, improved, redesigned or rejected depending on how they fare in prototype form.

-After prototyping comes testing, but it’s important to note that this is rarely the end of the Design Thinking process.
+After prototyping comes user testing, but it’s important to note that this is rarely the end of the Design Thinking process.
 In reality, the results of the testing phase will often lead you back to a previous step, providing the insights you need to redefine the original problem statement or to come up with new ideas you hadn’t thought of before.

-Design Thinking is not a linear process!
+Is Design Thinking a linear process?

+No!
 You might look at these clearly defined steps and see a very logical sequence with a set order.
 However, the Design Thinking process is not linear; it is flexible and fluid, looping back and around and in on itself!
 With each new discovery that a certain phase brings, you’ll need to rethink and redefine what you’ve done before — you’ll never be moving in a straight line!

 Now we know more about how Design Thinking works, let’s consider why it matters.
 There are many benefits of using a Design Thinking approach — be it in a business, educational, personal or social context.